shockeyt/Whack-a-Mole/README.md

 SOUNDS!!
 Added sounds for hitting a mole, timer, go button, round messages, and winner message.

 Added an explosion animation when moles get hit.

+# Friday

+Organized and commented html, CSS, and JS pages for better reading.

+Changed the mole picture to an 8-bit mole.
+Alex helped me remove the background layer to make it a transparent png.